 A Sports Medicine physician’s scope of care includes diagnosing and managing acute injuries, musculoskeletal conditions and illnesses that affect lifestyle and performance.

-Common conditions treated and services provided may include:
+Common conditions may include:

 - Acute and overuse injuries (sprains, strains, fractures, tendonitis)

-- Concussions and general injury prevention
+- Concussions and concussion management

 - Pre-participation physical assessments to determine safety of engaging in specific sport related activities